Sucker for romance? Match.com used scam dating profiles to trick love seekers, says FTC

 “For nearly 25 years, Match.com has been focused on helping people find love and fighting the criminals that try to take advantage of users,” the company said.
 “We’ve developed industry leading tools and AI that block 96% of bots and fake accounts from our site within a day and are relentless in our pursuit to rid our site of these malicious accounts.
 The FTC has misrepresented internal emails and relied on cherry-picked data to make outrageous claims and we intend to vigorously defend ourselves against these claims in court.”

 Online dating sites are a big business.
-An often-quoted 2016 national survey by the Pew Research Center found that 15% of U.S. adults have used them or mobile dating apps, though that figure is believe to have grown in the interim three years.
+An often-quoted 2016 national survey by the Pew Research Center found that 15% of U.S. adults have used them or mobile dating apps, though that figure is believed to have grown in the interim three years.

 The price per month for these services differs greatly by site; a handful are free, while others cost as much as $60, depending on how many months you sign up for in advance.
-Some are for the general population and a bunch cater to specific niches, ranging from religion and occupation to hobby and political philosophy.
+Some are for the general population, and many cater to specific niches, ranging from religion and occupation to hobby and political philosophy.

 Earlier this month, Facebook got into the field with the launch of Facebook Dating.